Cork GAA

 The Cork County Board of the Gaelic Athletic Association (GAA) (Cumann Luthchleas Gael Coiste Contae Chorcaí) or Cork GAA is one of the 32 county boards of the GAA in Ireland, and is responsible for Gaelic games in County Cork and the Cork county teams.
 It is one of the constituent counties of Munster GAA.

 Cork is one of the few dual counties in Ireland, competing in a similar level in both football and hurling.
 However, despite both teams competing at the top level of the game for most of the county's history, the county hurling team has experienced more success, winning the All-Ireland Senior Hurling Championship on thirty occasions.
-By comparison, the county football team has won All-Ireland Senior Football Championship on seven occasions, most recently in 2010.
-Cork was the third county from the province of Munster both to win an All-Ireland Senior Football Championship (SFC), as well as to appear in the final, following Limerick and Tipperary.
+By comparison, the county football team has won All-Ireland Senior Football Championship (SFC) on seven occasions, most recently in 2010.
+Cork was the third county from the province of Munster both to win an All-Ireland Senior Football Championship, as well as to appear in the final, following Limerick and Tipperary.

 Traditionally football is strongest in the western half of the county, with the O'Donovan Rossa club of Skibbereen the only Cork team from outside the city to have an All-Ireland Club Football title.
 Hurling is the dominant sport in the east, with teams such as Sarsfields and Midleton having won Cork's club championship multiple times.
 Naturally, there are exceptions to this rule of thumb, with hurling pockets in football areas and vice versa.
 One example is Fermoy in east Cork, which has seven Cork football titles to its name.

 The city of Cork traditionally has strong teams in both sports, with Nemo Rangers being the record-holders for All-Ireland Club Football Championships won, and Blackrock having three All-Ireland Club Hurling titles.
 As well as this, the St Finbarr's club in the city has ten Cork football titles and twenty six in hurling.

 As of 2009, there were 260 clubs affiliated to Cork GAA — the highest, ahead of Dublin (215) and Antrim and Limerick, which each had 108.